 In this useful but mind-bending spell, a magician reaches forward in time and plucks from their own hands an object.
-Its existence is maintained through for a time through sheer force of will until finally it disappears, stolen by the past, and the loop is closed.
+Its existence is maintained for a while through sheer force of will until finally it disappears, stolen by the past, and the loop is closed.
 The object can be almost anything the caster can picture, but it must be a kind of thing that they are intimately familiar with, having handled and examined other objects of the same kind in great detail – otherwise the mists of the future prove too confusing, and a random object is stolen instead.

 Each round the object exists inflicts two strain on the caster; this cost cannot be replaced (e.g. by using outside sources of energy or converting the cost to harm or fatigue), reduced, or recovered in any way as long as the time loop remains open.
-Attempts to destroy the object before it can be stolen by one’s past, or otherwise create a paradox, cause it to be stolen just before the attempt and inflicts a permanent point of SP damage on the caster.
+Attempts to destroy the object before it can be stolen by one’s past, or otherwise create a paradox, cause it to be stolen just before the attempt and inflict a permanent point of SP damage on the perpetrator.

 (I was hesitant to include this spell in the lineup: it has a sci-fi smell that clashes a bit with the “late antiquity” feel that I want for my fantasy worlds, and there’s no lack of magic already outlined for getting one’s hands on useful tools.
 But something about it also makes me really happy for some reason, and I feel like I’ve been on a bit of a kick for magic that encourages creativity through wide-open applicability recently… so here you have it.)